From felon to CEO: How a Lancaster County man in long-term recovery is helping other people with substance use disorder find a second chance

 "We want people to get better, and it is possible," said Joe McDonald, one of the owners.

-McDonald know it's possible to get better well.
+McDonald knows it's possible to get better well.
 October 2, 2020 marked 10 years in long-term recovery.
-The journey to sobriety wasn't straightforward though; McDonald went rehab five times.
+The journey to sobriety wasn't straightforward though; McDonald went to rehab five times.

 What FOX43's camera cannot capture for legal reasons are the men and women who are on the journey to recovery themselves.